cyberkensec/soar-lab/README.md

 AbuseIPDB API

 👨‍💻 Author
-Stephen Okeke
+Kenechukwu Okeke
 GitHub: @cyberkensec

 🧠 Ideal For
-Cybersecurity Portfolios
+- Intermediate to Advanced Cybersecurity Practitioners

-Entry-level SOC Analyst Practice
+- SOC Analysts looking to automate workflows

-Threat Hunting Labs
+- Cybersecurity Portfolios demonstrating SOAR capabilities

-SOAR & Automation Engineering Demos
+- Candidates preparing for Blue Team and Security Automation roles

 📜 License
 This project is open-source and free to use under the MIT License.